knewman23/starter-angular-babel/README.md

 # starter-angular-babel
 Want to build a single-page application using [Angular][angular] and ES6/ES2015?
 Then this starter is for you!

 starter-angular-babel follows the fractal hierarchy approach [recommended by Google for AngularJS applications][google-recommendations].
+This approach plays nicely with the Folders-by-Feature approach [advocated by John Papa in his style guide][papa-folders-by-feature].